harness/terraform-provider-harness/harness/nextgen/docs/RepositoriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AgentRepositoryServiceGetHelmCharts**
-> RepositoriesHelmChartsResponse AgentRepositoryServiceGetHelmCharts(ctx, agentIdentifier, identifier, accountIdentifier, optional)
+> RepositoriesHelmChartsResponse AgentRepositoryServiceGetHelmCharts(ctx, agentIdentifier, identifier, optional)
 GetHelmCharts returns list of helm charts in the specified repository

 GetHelmCharts returns list of helm charts in the specified repository.